fdfoneill/forwantofanail/README.md

 - date DATE
 - watch INT

+Table: game_clock
+- singleton_id INT PRIMARY KEY (always 1)
+- day INT
+- watch INT

+Table: auth_tokens
+- token VARCHAR(128) PRIMARY KEY
+- commander_id INT FOREIGN KEY REFERENCES commanders(commander_id)
+- created_at DATETIME

+Table: actions
+- action_id INT PRIMARY KEY
+- commander_id INT FOREIGN KEY REFERENCES commanders(commander_id)
+- kind VARCHAR(40)
+- state VARCHAR(30)
+- parameters_json TEXT
+- accepted_at DATETIME
+- started_day INT NULL
+- started_watch INT NULL
+- eta_day INT NULL
+- eta_watch INT NULL

+Table: messages
+- message_id INT PRIMARY KEY
+- sender_id INT FOREIGN KEY REFERENCES commanders(commander_id)
+- recipient_id INT FOREIGN KEY REFERENCES commanders(commander_id)
+- content TEXT
+- priority VARCHAR(20)
+- sent_day INT
+- sent_watch INT
+- delivery_day INT
+- delivery_watch INT
+- status VARCHAR(20)
+- is_read BOOL
+- created_at DATETIME

 # Turn Structure and Movement
 Each in-game day is divided into five Watches: Matin, Prime, Noon, Vesper, and Night.
 Armies normally move and act during the four non-Night watches, though a risk-taking commander can choose to march through the night.

 The LOCATIONS table divides the game map into a collection of discrete locations.
 This can be visualized as overlaying a tiling of hexagonal cells onto the region.
 The LOCATION_ID field contains h3 indices, which can be used to determine adjacency between cells.
 The h3 values are only used for graph connectivity; the scale is set at 1 league per cell.

 When moving between two locations where IS_ROAD==TRUE ("on-road"), an army can move 1 league (1 cell) per Watch.
 Off-road, an army can move 1 league every other watch (half-speed).
-Wagons cannot move off-rad at all.
+Wagons cannot move off-road at all.

 Whenever an army enters a new cell, a record is added to the MOVEMENTS table, recording the army_id, location_id of the cell it entered, date, and watch (as INT where Night=0, Matin=1, Prime=2, Noon=3, Vesper=4).